tu-darmstadt-ros-pkg/workspace_scripts/README.md

 │   │   <common scripts>
 │   │   ...
 │   │
-│   └───<hostname> # Machine-specific parts should be located in the corresponding named subfolder (optional) │       │   <Machine-specific scripts>
+│   └───<hostname> # Machine-specific parts should be located in the correspondingly named subfolder (optional) │       │   <Machine-specific scripts>
 │       │   ...
 │